Turn Your Bathroom into a Private Spa with these 10 Easy Tips

 Paint your Bathroom an Earthy Colour

 If your bathroom looks cold and clinical, it might be time for a change.
-Give your bathroom a lick of colour to create a more authentic, at home spa experience.
-Take inspiration from nature – natural colours like browns, greys and greens will give your bathroom an organic feel that’ll soothe you after a stressful day watching the kids.
+Give your bathroom a lick of colour to create a more authentic, at-home spa experience.
+Take inspiration from nature.
+Natural colours like browns, greys and greens will give your bathroom an organic feel that’ll soothe you after a stressful day watching the kids.

 Obviously, painting a whole bathroom is a bigger job than some on the list, but it’s great for those looking for a weekend project.
-Remember though – painting a bathroom is a bit different to other rooms in the house.
-Get yourself a special bathroom or high-gloss paint, and make sure you give the walls a good scrub before you start, as years of old soap studs can stop paint setting.
+Remember though painting a bathroom is a bit different to other rooms in the house.
+Get yourself a special bathroom or high-gloss paint, and make sure you give the walls a good scrub before you start, as years of old soap studs can stop paint set.

 Pro Tip – if your bathroom is on the smaller side, go for paler greens and greys which will make the room feel like a more spacious spa

 Victorian Plumbing was founded in 1999 by Mark Radcliffe.
 The company is independently owned, with offices in Merseyside, Manchester and Birmingham.
 Victorian Plumbing is the largest online bathroom retailer in the UK, with a turnover of £151m in 2019.